jeremiasadriano/qr-link-shortener/README.md

 # Qr link shortener

-URL shortening service that allows users to generate short URLs and QR codes from long URLs.
+A URL shortening service that allows users to generate short URLs and QR codes from long URLs.

 ## Features